Nematicity and fractional magnetization plateaus induced by spin-lattice coupling in the classical kagome-lattice Heisenberg antiferromagnet: Zero-field case

-First, we mention the ground-state phase diagram at zero field with respect to the SLC parameter $b$, shown in Fig.~\ref{Fig1}(c) (also presented in Ref.~\cite{2008_Wan}).
+The ground-state phase diagram at zero field with respect to the SLC parameter $b$ is shown in Fig.~\ref{Fig1}(c) (also presented in Ref.~\citenum{2008_Wan}).
+To obtain the phase diagram, we first ran MC simulations at low enough temperatures varying $b$ and confirmed that the ground state changed from the 120$^\circ$ coplanar state to collinear states.
+We then considered all the local collinear configurations and calculated their energies.
+The ground-state phase diagram was obtained by minimizing the total energy among all the collinear states and comparing it to the energy of the 120$^\circ$ coplanar state.

 In the weak SLC region ($b < 1/6$), the ground state is the 120$^{\circ}$ coplanar state, which satisfies the local condition of $\sum_{i \in \bigtriangleup}{\mathbf S}_{i}=0$, where $\bigtriangleup$ denotes the triangular unit of the kagome lattice.
 The macroscopic degeneracy remains in this state because the spin configurations I and II [Fig.~\ref{Fig1}(a)] have the same energy even with the SLC.
 In the strong SLC region ($b > 1/6$), on the other hand, collinear states become stable due to the dominant biquadratic terms, breaking the local condition of $\sum_{i \in \bigtriangleup}{\mathbf S}_{i}=0$.
 For $1/6 < b < 1/3$, the ground state is nematically ordered, in which the spin configurations with the same energy, III, IV, and their flipped (up $\leftrightarrow$ down) counterparts, are randomly arranged.
 For $b > 1/3$, the ground state has a 12-sublattice $2 \times 2$ LRO, in which the spin configurations III and VI are regularly arranged in the same ratio.

-In order to clarify the thermodynamic properties, we performed classical MC simulations for $N=3 L^{2}$ sites up to $L=72$ with periodic boundaries.
-Combining the replica-exchange MC \cite{1996_Huk}, we introduce a microcanonical update \cite{1981_Adl, 1996_Alo} and a multi-spin flip in addition to the conventional updates.
-Our MC update is more than 40 times as efficient as the previously proposed ones \cite{2014_Shi, 2021_Aoy}.
-Readers are referred to Supplementary Material \cite{Supple} for details of our simulations.

-Figure~\ref{Fig2} shows the temperature dependence of the specific heat $C$, the spin stiffness $\rho_s$, and the nematic order parameter $Q^2$ at zero field for $b=0.1$ [(a)-(c)] and $b=0.2$ [(e)-(g)].
+Figure~\ref{Fig2} shows the temperature dependence of the specific heat $C$, the spin stiffness $\rho_s$, and the nematic order parameter $Q^2$ at zero field for $b=0.1$ [(a)–(c)] and $b=0.2$ [(e)–(g)].
 Figures~\ref{Fig2}(d) and \ref{Fig2}(h) show the spin structure factor $S(\mathbf{q})$ at $T/J=0.001$ for $b=0.1$ and at $T/J=0.02$ for $b=0.2$.
 Each physical quantity can be calculated by

 where ${\mathbf e}$ is a unit twist vector, whose direction is arbitrary in the two-dimensional (2D) system \cite{2011_Gvo}, and $J_{ij}$ depends on local lattice displacements.
 The specific heat was obtained by computing ${d \langle {\mathcal{H}_{\rm eff}} \rangle}/{dT}$ numerically.